TripingPC/tripingpc.github.io/README.md

 # tripingpc.github.io

 This is a pretty lit website

-You should check it out
+You should check it out.

 # Credits
 (TripingPC) [https://github.com/TripingPC] for making the website